Crosswalkersam/PROBA-V-align-false-color/README.md

 # Usage
 Simply put images named "Vegetation_1.png", "Vegetation_2.png", etc. into the same directory as the script.
 Then you just have to run the script.
 That's it.
 All results will be saved in the same directory.
-If your inputs are already aligned, you can skip aligning by setting `aligned = True` in the script
+If your inputs are already aligned, you can skip aligning by setting `aligned = True` in the script.
+Currently, the script brightens the created 456 swath image a bit.
+The brightness is beeing controlled by the "gain" variable.
+Gain = 1 means, that the output has the same brightness as the input.

 # Limits
 Currently, the aligning is just a quick image modification (move, stretch, mirror) and might not align images properly.